digitalepigraphy/RosettaStone/README.md

 # Creating the Depth Map of the Rosetta Stone

 This repository contains the raw and processed data from a collaborative project that led to the creation of the depth map and the normal map of the Rosetta Stone.
+You can browse the dataset at: https://digitalepigraphy.github.io/RosettaStone/

 ## ✍ Cite as